Guide

 - funeral plans

-- money due from pensions or burial clubs
+- lump-sum payments from pensions or burial clubs

 Recovering payments

-You'll need to use money from the person's estate to pay funeral expenses and debts before anything else.
+This is because any money from the person's estate is used to pay funeral expenses and debts.

 Examples of how much you could get